patricklafrance/tsup-tree-shaking/README.md

 ## Conclusion

 After testing with a super simply library, it turns out that a library is tree-shakeable even if the `treeshake` option is not set to `true`.

-What really matters is that the `splitting` option is `true`.
+What really matters is that the `splitting` option is `true` if the bundler is not using the [TerserPlugin](https://www.npmjs.com/package/terser-webpack-plugin).